joshuaSYSS/joshuaSYSS/README.md

 My contact information is also included.

 # Why is my name joshuaSYSS?
-My name is Joshua, and when I created this account, I was studying in Sing Yin Secondary School (SYSS).
+My nickname is Joshua, and when I created this account, I was studying in Sing Yin Secondary School (SYSS).

+# Is Joshua part of my name?
+Nope, it is not part of my government name.